KnapsackPro/knapsack_pro-ruby/README.md

 knapsack_pro gem supports environment variables provided by Semaphore CI 2.0 to run your tests.
 You will have to define a few things in `.semaphore/semaphore.yml` config file.

 * You need to set `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC`.
 If you don't want to commit secrets in yml file then you can [follow this guide](https://docs.semaphoreci.com/article/66-environment-variables-and-secrets).
-* You need to create as many jobs with unique names (Node 0 - Knapsack Pro, Node 1 - Knapsack Pro etc) as many parallel jobs you want to run.
+* You should create as many parallel jobs as you need with `parallelism` property.
 If your test suite is long you should use more parallel jobs.
-* If you have 2 parallel jobs you need to set `KNAPSACK_PRO_CI_NODE_TOTAL=2` for each job.
-* You need to set job index starting from 0 like `KNAPSACK_PRO_CI_NODE_INDEX=0` for Node 0.

 Below you can find full Semaphore CI 2.0 config for Rails project.